 Sub-Standard 4.2.

-The organization provides information necessary for patients and visitors for getting to the organization.
-Yes 76- 100% Rather yes 51-75% Rather no 26-50% No 0-25% N/A Indicator 4.2.1.
-The naming of locations on maps is consistent with the terms/wording used within the organization.
-Comments: Click here to enter text.
+The organization provides information Yes Rather Rather No

+necessary for patients and visitors for 70 1000/ Yes No 0.25% N/A

+getting to the organization.
+76-100% 51-75% 26-50% 0-25%

+Indicator 4.2.1.

+The naming of locations on maps is

+consistent with the terms/wording - - -

+used within the organization.

+Comments:

+Click here to enter text.

 Indicator 4.2.2.

+The healthcare organization provides

+patients with easy-to-understand

+information about directions from the -

+patient's home, including public and

+private transportation options.

+Comments:

-The healthcare organization provides patients with easy-to-understand information about directions from the patient's home, including public and private transportation options.
-Comments: Click here to enter text.
+Click here to enter text.

 Indicator 4.2.3.

-The healthcare organization negotiates with local transportation services to assist patients by displaying adequate signage, clear announcements, and location information at public transportation stations.
-Comments: Click here to enter text.
+The healthcare organization negotiates

+with local transportation services to

+assist patients by displaying adequate

+signage, clear announcements, and

+location information at public

+transportation stations.

+Comments:

+Click here to enter text.

 Indicator 4.2.4.

-Signage of the organization and its entrances is clearly visible when approaching the hospital grounds.
-(E.g. on access roads, public transport) Comments: Click here to enter text.
-Indicator 4.2.5 Admission departments are clearly marked and visible.
-Comments: Click here to enter text.
+Signage of the organization and its

+entrances is clearly visible when

+approaching the hospital grounds.

+(E.g. on access roads, public transport)

+Comments:

+Click here to enter text.

+Indicator 4.2.5

+Admission departments are clearly

+marked and visible.

+Comments:

+Click here to enter text.